My latest DIY project

 Cork flooring - is it easy to install, do-it-yourself?

 Comments (4)Right now, I'm back to the Wiccanders floating: the actual patterned layer of cork seems thicker.
 I still haven't seen the 'good stuff' of theirs with the finish containing ceramics, but that one has me spooked because it can only be re-finished by a Wiccanders approved company, you can't just buy it and apply it yourself.
 That could relate to their pattent, though: maybe it will become available down the road.
 I like the Durodesign glue down too, though: very cushy, and I'd like the option of having a little more pattern than the floating stuff.
 Less impressed by Simple floors and the others, though.
 Not only is the face layer of cork thin, the cushion layer is thin, too.
 The upside of the simple floors version is that the finish is kind of grainy and matte: much less slippery than the others.
 The tounge and grove of their engineered seems to be the same as for Globus natural cork, which I don't have a sample of.
-Yet....See MoreComparison of do-it-yourself replacement windows?
+Yet....See MoreSome of my latest projects

 Comments (19)Rusty, Knit Picks is a web site that sells yarn, knitting needles, crochet hooks, knitting/crocheting books, etc. They have lots and lots of patterns - some free, some for purchase.
 I really like their Dishie yarn (100% cotton) for making dishcloths and washcloths, as well as what my family calls "soap sacks."
 Those are for putting all of those little left-over-too-small-to-use-but-too-big-to-throw-away pieces of soap.
 Here's a picture of one.
 This first pic was taken before adding a little I-cord loop at the top, to hang it in the shower.
 (You put the pieces of soap inside, then close it with the I-cord drawstring.)
-And here it is after completion:...See MoreMy latest project, anyone else have one to share?
+And here it is after completion:...See MoreXpost, This is my latest project, anyone else have projects to share?

 Related Stories